forj-oss/forj-docker/README.md

   garether plugin has a nice way to setup and deploy a private registry.
   There should be a build target and script that can use this plugin to do that for us.
-* we need to start the ruby library to integrate forj-cli, and it's rake specs.
-  The ruby library should implement a pattern that allows us to simply configure a blueprint workarea and allow it to define the DOCKER_WORKAREA.
-  The DOCKER_WORKAREA should be what is used to help identify the docker files that will be managed on a host.
-Having this as a ruby gem will make it easier for us to integrate and use on several host systems.
-* we need test cases for each of the top level scripts.
-  Lets start with a check target that verifies docker is installed and the right version.
-  For vagrant systems verify vagrant and virtual box are installed.
 * thoughts about giving dockerup the ability to transfer meta.js to docker image using --env settings??
   One of the main functions being offered by cloud-init was the ability to communicate metadata configured by forj cli.
 We'll need the same to help